obs-websocket-community-projects/obs-websocket-java/README.md

 ## Contributing / Issues

-If you want to contribute on this project, we ask you:
+If you want to contribute on this project, we ask you to:
- 1) File a GitHub Issue to track it, and
+ 1) File a GitHub Issue to track it
- 2) Consider forking and making a pull-request.
+ 2) Fork the repo and make a pull-request

 Any help would be appreciated!
 Please see [CONTRIBUTING](CONTRIBUTING.md) for more information.